 I have struggled with songwriter’s block for two consecutive years.
 At some point, fear and doubt started creeping in and the more doubtful I became about my abilities, the less inspired I felt until at some point I quit writing songs altogether.
-I just kept practicing guitar on a daily basis, hoping that if I became a better musician, songwriter’s block would magically go away.
+I just kept practicing guitar on a daily basis, hoping that if I learned more scales, more guitar riffs and if I became a better musician, songwriter’s block would magically go away.

 What allowed me to start writing songs again was a moment of revelation.
 All of a sudden it dawned on me that hey, I had been writing songs before the block creeped in.
 Songs that were far from perfect.
 Some were downright mediocre, and for sure I needed to work a lot on my songwriting skills.
 Yet, with whatever skills I had, I had been writing songs before, and a few of them were pretty decent.

 I realized that inspiration couldn’t have possibly dried up.
 That if I paid attention, in a single issue of a newspaper I could find enough inspiration to write a whole album!

 I realized above all, that the block was something completely artificial created by my own mind and that it had absolutely nothing to do with my musical skills.

 The cause of my own songwriting block back then was related to insecurity about my musical abilities.